 This appendix collects the notation, conventions, and terminology used throughout the text.
 Entries are organized by topic and listed in order of first appearance.
+Section A.12 disambiguates symbols that carry different meanings in different chapters.

 A.1 Sets and Common Number Systems